What We Do

 In all our work, our ultimate goal is to support Nuu-wee-ya’ learners as they speak more Nuu-wee-ya’ in their daily lives.
 We also want to support people in learning more about history, our families’ legacies, and our ways of life.

-We are also beginning to do collaborative research with other community members.
+We also do collaborative research with other community members, such as our Elder Speaker Biographies project (forthcoming).
 Most important to us is that this work is accessible to everyone in our community.
 We all deserve to learn about who we are and where we come from.

 Wvs-xe lhtr’vn’ yaa-nu’-li